swiftlang/swift-evolution/proposals/0526-deadline.md

 `nonisolated(nonsending)` to enable better composition while maintaining safety.

 ### Naming

+The naming of this API has a notable lineage: during the development of [SE-0329](0329-clock-instant-duration.md), the type now called `Instant` was originally named `Deadline` (v1.1), and was later renamed to `Instant` because that name better describes a general-purpose point in time.
+The name `Deadline` is now reclaimed for its original intended purpose - expressing a temporal bound by which work must complete - while `Instant` serves as the underlying type that represents the point in time.

 Some feedback was posed to name this function around the cancellation behavior;
 along the lines of `withAutomaticTaskCancellation`.
 This naming does not focus